pannous/caffe-ocr/README.md

 caffe-ocr
 =========

-OCR with caffe deep learning framework
+OCR with the [caffe](https://github.com/BVLC/caffe/) deep learning framework

 use script to generate more training data, or get more training data from here: